total-typescript/total-typescript-book/book-content/book.md

 When TypeScript doesn't know what type something is, it assigns it the `any` type.

 This type breaks TypeScript's type system.
-It turns off type safety on the thing it’s assigned to.
+It turns off type safety on the thing it's assigned to.

 This means that anything can be assigned to it, any property on it can be accessed/assigned to, and it can be called like a function.